 The most important thing to remember is that once you get healthy, weight loss will come naturally.
 It's not about chasing after pounds lost; what's more important is to ease yourself into a healthy lifestyle and a sustainable diet.
 That will make you lose weight and keep it off, too.

-Other special diets include the vegan diet (opens in new tab), military diet (opens in new tab) and paleo diet (opens in new tab).
+Other special diets include the vegan diet, military diet and paleo diet.
 And loads more.
 Do we recommend these?
 Not necessarily but they are there as an option, should you want to try them for weight loss.

 Is exercising necessary for weight loss/maintenance?